jasonstokes1/Technical-Incident-Report-The-Buyer---Incident-Response-Centre/README.md

 ### SECTION 3: DEFENSE EVASION

-**Cyber Range Investigation Flags:**
-* **🚩 Q9 - Evasion Script:** What script disabled security? **`kill.bat`**
-* **🚩 Q10 - Evasion Hash:** What is the SHA256 of the script? **`0e7da57d92eaa6bda9d0bbc24b5f0827250aa42f295fd056ded50c6e3c3fb96c`**
-* **🚩 Q11 - Registry Tampering:** What registry value disabled Windows Defender? **`DisableAntiSpyware`**
-* **🚩 Q12 - Registry Timestamp:** What time was the registry modified? **`21:03:42`**
+**Evasion Script:** `kill.bat`
+**Script SHA256:** `0e7da57d92eaa6bda9d0bbc24b5f0827250aa42f295fd056ded50c6e3c3fb96c`
+**Registry Tampering:** `DisableAntiSpyware` (Set at 21:03:42 UTC)

 **Analysis:** To understand how the threat actor bypassed security controls, an analysis of the initial Microsoft Defender alert was conducted.
 By querying `DeviceProcessEvents` for commands associated with disabling antivirus protections, the logs confirmed that the attacker executed a batch script named `kill.bat`.
 The logs confirmed the script was dropped in the `C:\ProgramData\` directory.
-To verify the exact system changes, `DeviceRegistryEvents` were reviewed, confirming the script successfully modified the registry at exactly 21:03:42 UTC by creating the value `DisableAntiSpyware` and setting its data to 1, effectively disabling Microsoft Defender's protections.
+To verify the exact system changes made by the evasion script, `DeviceRegistryEvents` were reviewed for the compromised host.
+The logs confirmed that the script successfully modified the registry at exactly 21:03:42 UTC by creating the value `DisableAntiSpyware` and setting its data to 1, effectively disabling Microsoft Defender's protections.

 **Query Used (Process Execution):**
 ```kusto